DINA-Web/dina-collections-data-model/tools/validate_schema/README.md

 - that all tables exists
 - that all columns exists
 - that the referenced column is correct for each foreign key
-- that datatypes are correct for each column
+- that datatype is correct for each column

 ## Installing required packages